MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

 **Azure Databricks**.
 [Databricks](/azure/azure-databricks/) is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.
 Databricks is used to correlate of the taxi ride and fare data, and also to enrich the correlated data with neighborhood data stored in the Databricks file system.

 **Cosmos DB**.
-The output from Azure Databricks job is a series of records, which are written to Cosmos DB using the Cassandra API.
+The output from Azure Databricks job is a series of records, which are written to [Cosmos DB](/azure/cosmos-db/) using the Cassandra API.
 The Cassandra API is used because it supports time series data modeling.

-**Azure Monitor**.
-[Azure Monitor](/azure/monitoring-and-diagnostics/) collects performance metrics about the Azure services deployed in the solution.
-By visualizing these in a dashboard, you can get insights into the health of the solution.
+**Azure Log Analytics**.
+Application log data collected by [Azure Monitor](/azure/monitoring-and-diagnostics/) is stored in a [Log Analytics workspace](/azure/log-analytics).
+Log Analytics queries can be used to analyze and visualize metrics and inspect log messages to identify issues within the application.

 ## Data ingestion